hkbiet/Multiple-Video-Duration/README.md

 # Multiple-Video-Duration
-Finds total time of all videos present in direcotries and its sub directories.
+Finds total play time of all videos present in directories and its sub directories.